kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/eks-service-accounts.md

 ## Lambda Cold Start Notes

-AWS Lambda functions often exhibit significant latencies for the initial invocations of new function instances.
-From an [AWS blog](https://aws.amazon.com/blogs/compute/operating-lambda-performance-optimization-part-1): "According to an analysis of production Lambda workloads, cold starts typically occur in under 1% of invocations.
-The duration of a cold start varies from under 100 ms to over 1 second."
-This is especially true for functions written in languages with lengthy initial VM start-up times, like Java.
+When you invoke a new function in AWS Lambda, you might notice significant latency, or a cold start, as Lambda downloads your code and prepares the execution environment.
+The latency can vary from under 100 ms to more than 1 second.
+The chances of a cold start increase if you write the function in a programming language that takes a long time to start up a VM, such as Java.
+For more information, see the [AWS blog](https://aws.amazon.com/blogs/compute/operating-lambda-performance-optimization-part-1).

 Failing to account for lengthy cold starts like this may result in `50x` Server Errors if your Virtual Services do not provide adequate timeout values.
 The following `options` example on a VirtualService allows for a total 35-second timeout window (default is 15 seconds), in which up to three requests with 10-second timeouts will be attempted.